GridTools/gt4py/REVIEW_CHECKLIST.rst

 - Are there any coupling issues?

- + Are any interfaces circumvented (calling underlying methods instead of interface methods etc)?
+ + Are any interfaces circumvented (e.g. calling underlying methods instead of interface methods)?

  + Does any part of the code require knowledge of the inner workings of another part?